dal5842/Portfolio/Love_Digit496/Digit496_Notes.md

 ## Installing coffeepot

-When downloading coffeepot for mac user your computer will give you a malware error that you will need to bypass to continue the install process.
+When downloading coffeepot for mac users your computer will give you a malware error (it is not malware mac is just super careful) that you will need to bypass to continue the install process.
-1. Go to your little apple icon
+1. Go to your little apple icon in top left
 1. Hit system settings
 1. Then go to your privacy and security page
 1. Once there scroll down to the bottom to the security section which will say something only the lines of "'coffeepot' was blocked to protect your mac" then have a 'allow anyway' or 'open anyway' button you will need to click.